-- Kenya: evaluation of Catch Assessment Survey (CAS).
-Kenya has recently implemented a new Catch Assessment Survey to improve the estimates of catch-by-species, including neritic tuna species.
-A request was received by the IOTC Secretariat to provide technical assistance for the evaluation of the CAS methodology and provisional results of the survey.
-The IOTC Fisheries Statistician conducted a mission to Kenya in early-2017 and assisted with the calculation of the raised catch estimates, and conducted review of the sampling methodology and recommendations for improvements.
-In addition the IOTC Secretariat is in the process of providing support for electronic data collection in the field, and development of a new in-house database for the storage and processing of the CAS data. - Regional Observer Scheme E-Reporting and E-monitoring pilot projects: - E-Reporting: Regional Observer Scheme (ROS) data is currently submitted to the IOTC Secretariat in a number of formats, including data tables embedded within .pdf, .doc, and scanned hard-copy forms.
-The Project aims to facilitate improvements in the data capture, processing and reporting of ROS data to the IOTC Secretariat by the development of electronic data entry interface, national database for storage and processing of data, and regional ROS database hosted by the IOTC Secretariat.
+- iii.
+Explore spatial and temporal effort patterns and operational characteristics of the gillnet fleet, to identify subsets of the data that represent relatively homogeneous fleets with consistent fishing operations. - iv.
+Estimate annual time series of relative abundance derived from appropriate Generalized Linear Model (GLM), to investigate different error assumptions, and alternative models to account for zero catches (e.g. delta-lognormal compared to zero-inflated models). - Implementation of the Regional Observer Scheme: e-Reporting and e-monitoring pilot projects - E-Reporting: Regional Observer Scheme (ROS) data continues to be submitted to the IOTC Secretariat in a number of formats, including data tables embedded within .pdf, .doc, and scanned hard-copy forms.
+The Project aims to facilitate improvements in the data capture, processing and reporting of ROS data to the IOTC Secretariat by the development of e-Reporting tools (composed of an electronic data entry interface, national database for storage and processing of data, and regional ROS database hosted by the IOTC Secretariat).

-Update: finalization of the e-Reporting system is almost complete, and the IOTC Secretariat is currently in discussions with a number of CPCs (e.g., Indonesia, Mauritius, Pakistan, Sri Lanka) to agree a timetable for piloting the reporting tool.

-E-monitoring: The Project is aimed at improving the quality of data collection and coverage of fisheries where there are practical difficulties placing regional observers on-board vessels (e.g., due to safety issues, lack of space, logistics, etc.) - particularly in the case of the artisanal gillnet fleets.
-The proposal is to develop an electronic monitoring system (EMS) suitable for smaller-scale vessels (e.g., from 15m up to 24 m LOA), and to test the feasibility for collecting scientific information to support the Regional Observer Scheme.
-Possibly CPC's identified as potential candidates for the pilot include: I.R.
-Iran, Pakistan, Sri Lanka.
+Update: - The e-Reporting tools were finalized in late-2017 and training workshops have already been conducted in Sri Lanka and Indonesia who have agreed to submit future reports using the new reporting tools.
+Training in additional countries (e.g., Mauritius and Tanzania) is also planned during 2018. - In addition, a consultant has been hired to input the historical ROS data reported to IOTC in .pdf, .doc formats, etc., into the IOTC database using the new e-Reporting tools.
+Once complete, the data will be available to IOTC scientists to complement the routine IOTC datasets (nominal catches, catch-and-effort, and size data) disseminated prior to Working Party meetings. - E-monitoring: The Project is aimed at improving the quality of data collection and coverage of fisheries where there are practical difficulties placing regional observers on-board vessels (e.g., due to safety issues, lack of space, logistics, etc.) particularly in the case of the smaller-scale fisheries under 24m LOA.
+The proposal is to trial electronic monitoring system (EMS) on-board 6 coastal longline/gillnet vessels in Sri Lanka (e.g., between 15m up to 24 m LOA), to test the feasibility for collecting scientific information to support the Regional Observer Scheme.